"A walk on the WIld Pacific Trail is a meditation with Nature."

 This 8 kilometre coastal trail can be walked in two main sections:

-Join us for Daily guided walks and talks June through September 2024.
+Join us for daily guided walks and talks June through September.
 Click here for a list of programs.

 Follow us on Facebook and Instagram for interpretive postings and photos of the wild creatures and weather being observed.
 Our award-winning videos on a wide range of natural and cultural topics begin below or on our events page.